Today we’ll look at why we think Afterpay (ASX APT) is a great stock to buy.

 In addition, the millennial market in the U.S is much larger than that in Australia.

-The US market has a millennial population of 63 million compared to only 6 million in the Australian market.
+The US market has a millennial population of 63 million.
+This is compared to only 6 million in the Australian market.

-Additionally, up to 67% of customers aged 18-29 don’t have a credit card, which provides considerable opportunity for APT.
+Additionally, up to 67% of customers aged 18-29 don’t have a credit card.
+This provides considerable opportunity for APT.

 The company in the US has since had great success in the last six months, achieving A$260 Million GMV.